 What inspires you?
 What makes you sad?

 Skye and her family inspire me!
 They are all so amazing and prove that anyone can get through anything life throws at them.
 Sanfilippo Syndrome makes me sad.
 Knowing this cruel disease is fatal and that there is currently no cure or approved treament for current Sanfilippo sufferers breaks my heart."

 What do you want the wider community to understand about Sanfilippo?

 "I would love people to be more educated on Sanfilippo and know how serious the condition is.
 Not many people know much about it and don’t know the extent of how serious it is.
 It’s also a condition where you need to know so much about the person you know/work with and how complex it can be.
 I would also would love people to accept everyone for who they are and how much fun, joy and love Sanfilippo sufferers can give.

 "Myself and Bree are walking 15,000 steps a day for the month of August.
 We have always wanted to do some kind of fundraiser for Sanfilippo and help raise as much awareness as possible.
 Due to COVID we were limited to the things we were able to do.
 At the moment we are both enjoying getting out and walking or running so we thought why not give ourselves a big step challenge for a whole month.
 Anyone can join in with us.
 We know so many people who love Skye as much as we do and they are the ones who have signed up to do this with us!
 We are so grateful for the support we have already received."

 How's your training?

 "It’s going well!
-We are both trying to get close to our goal already and figure out how much we roughly will need to do a day to be able to reach our goal.
+We are both trying to get close to 15,000 steps already and figure out how much we roughly will need to do a day etrfc to be able to reach our goal and keep it up for a month.
 It’ll be a challenge but it’ll be worth it!"